Nissan Maxima: Second generation (1985)

 In late 1986, the 1987 Maxima was introduced with a freshened exterior and interior.
 Automatic shoulder belts became featured on both the 1987 sedan and wagons built after February 1987.
 Luxury amenities were offered on both the "base" GL, later renamed GXE and SE trim levels.
 Such features for the GL/GXE included digital touch entry system on the driver and passenger side door panel, power windows, locks, antenna, power seats, remote trunk release, voice warning system, optional leather seating, optional heated front seats, an optional Electronics Pkg (a sedan exclusive, it included a digital instruments and a trip computer) and an optional power sunroof (sunroof was standard on Maxima wagons).
 15-inch alloy wheels were standard for the Maxima.

 An exclusive option for 1988 was the DUET-SS Super Sonic Suspension -which was part of the Electronics Pkg- replacing the trip computer that was previously offered.
 This feature used sonar waves to monitor the road conditions ahead and adjusted the shocks accordingly for the most controlled ride.
 The electronically controlled shock absorbers were installed on a trailing arm suspension for both the front and rear wheels.
 1988 was also the year that the previously standard digital touch system offered on the GXE sedan became part of the 'Electronics Package' option as well.
 The SE (and some GXEs) offered dual power seats, a five-speed manual transmission, three-way shock adjustable suspension, front and rear windshield defroster, and a factory-installed security system.
-The SE also has a small rear spoiler, all-wheel disc brakes, black side rear view mirrors, and body molding (GXE got body-color side rear-view mirrors and matching body molding).
-Again, the Maxima's prime competitor was the similarly specified Toyota Cressida, which remained rear wheel drive.
-The Maxima provided a combination of luxury and sporty features while the Cressida was generally seen as being softer and more luxurious.
+The SE also featured an integrated trunk lid spoiler, all-wheel disc brakes, black side view mirrors and body molding (GXE got body-color side view mirrors and matching body molding).
+Again, the Maxima's primary competitor was the luxury focused Toyota Cressida, which remained rear wheel drive.

 The Japanese market Nissan Bluebird Maxima (日産・ブルーバードマキシマ, Nissan Barūbādo Makishima) received either four-door hardtop sedan or pillared sedan bodywork and a 2.0-liter V6 engine (with an available turbocharger).
 It received the smaller V6 engine so that it would avoid bigger taxes on vehicles with larger engine displacement.
-The station wagon bodywork was not available in the home market, with the hardtop exclusive to Nissan Store Japanese dealerships.
+The station wagon body style was not available in Japan, with the hardtop being exclusive to Nissan Store Japanese dealerships.

 Third generation (1989)

 The redesigned Maxima debuted on October 24, 1988 for the 1989 model year, internally designated J30.
 Larger dimensions made it the second Japanese sedan sold in North America to qualify as a "mid-size" (after the Mazda 929).
 Nissan used a "4DSC" window decal on the third-generation Maxima in North America, marketing it as a "four-door sports car."
 This generation was briefly marketed in Japan, replacing the Nissan Leopard sedan at Nissan Store locations.
 A refresh occurred in August 1991 for the 1992 model year (from July 1991 production), adding a driver's side SRS airbag.
-The facelifted version was no longer offered in Japan.